 Engaging the output saturation is another story, however.
 Placed after the master output, this is one of the nicest saturation effects I’ve heard.
 It’s very twitchy, only needing a slight tweak on the output gain to notice the effect, anything over 5db or so puts you right in the red-hot tube stage.
 I’ve never been a fan of this kind of effect, but it certainly sounds really cool.

 The analogue dial works to add drive to the modelled input transformer, preamp and saturation for each of the filters.
 In theory, it’s meant to emulate an analogue mixing console, presumably the harmonic distortion and channel crosstalk, similar to Brainworx BX_Console.
 In use, I struggled to hear major influences on the tracks.
 A handy group option is included which allows the analogue control on all such grouped instances on your mix to be controlled by a single device.
 Again, to simulate how a larger mixing console would work.

-I very much like the global group control for the analogue control, its a shame this doesn’t extend further to cover saturation and some of the other controls.
+I very much like the global group control for the analogue control, it’s a shame this doesn’t extend further to cover saturation and some of the other controls.
 It’s hard not to compare this to Brainworx BX_Console offerings, even though this came way before that.
-This doesn’t have the full channel strip offerings, but the most important EQ controls are where it really counts, and because of the at this is a much easier, cheaper and less CPU taxing option.
+This doesn’t have the full channel strip offerings, but the most important EQ controls are where it really counts, and because of that this is a much easier, cheaper and less CPU-taxing option.
 I would also argue in the filters are preferable over the SSL sound, but that’s just me.

 For the latest info and pricing or to download your trial copy, visit the PSP Audioware website right here www.pspaudioware.com